-The Institute for Coordinated Community Response (ICCR) provides a full year of training, resources, networking opportunities, and technical assistance for rural, under-resourced Texas counties who are motivated to improve their systemic response to domestic violence through the creation of a Coordinated Community Responses.
+The Institute for Coordinated Community Response (ICCR) provides a full year of training, resources, networking opportunities, and technical assistance for rural, under-resourced Texas counties who are motivated to improve their systemic response to domestic violence through the creation of Coordinated Community Responses.

 Each year, ICCR will train six teams from rural Texas, comprised of three "fellows" each (law enforcement officer, prosecutor, and advocate).
 Beginning and ending at the Conference on Crimes Against Women, the training year includes: